-In residentially zoned districts, Short Term Rental Units are allowed only at the owner's principal residence.
+In residentially zoned districts, Short Term Rental Units are allowed at the owner's principal residence and, for a limited time period, at property where the owner does not reside.
 In non-residential districts, Short Term Rental Units are available even if an owner does not live at the Unit or where an owner has given permission to a tenant.
 Short Term Rental Units are not allowed in districts where residential uses are not allowed by the Zoning Code.